CarnegieHall/linked-data/README.md

 ## OVERVIEW

 The purpose of this repository is to share Carnegie Hall's performance history as linked open data, and resources related to its creation and maintenance.
+For updates in 2019, follow our progress **[here](https://github.com/CarnegieHall/linked-data/issues/13)**.

-🔴 Explore Carnegie Hall's linked open data [here](http://data.carnegiehall.org), and read more about it below.
+🔴 **Explore Carnegie Hall's linked open data [here](http://data.carnegiehall.org).**

 ## CONTENTS